zilliztech/zdoc/docs/tutorials/data/schema-data-fields/use-string-field.md

 # String Field

-In Milvus, `VARCHAR` is the data type used for storing string-type data, suitable for storing variable-length strings.
+In Zilliz Cloud clusters, `VARCHAR` is the data type used for storing string-type data, suitable for storing variable-length strings.
 It can store strings with both single- and multi-byte characters, with a maximum length of up to 60,535 characters.
 When defining a `VARCHAR` field, you must also specify the maximum length parameter `max_length`.
 The `VARCHAR` string type offers an efficient and flexible way to store and manage text data, making it ideal for applications that handle strings of varying lengths.

 ## Add VARCHAR field{#add-varchar-field}

-To use string data in Milvus, define a `VARCHAR` field when creating a collection.
+To use string data in Zilliz Cloud clusters, define a `VARCHAR` field when creating a collection.
 This process includes:

 1. Setting `datatype` to the supported string data type, i.e., `VARCHAR`.